DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/README.md

 ## Installation
 The DXA Data Xtraction Assistant is a standalone application constructed by Python 3.7, which does not require installation.
 Just double click to run.
 It may take couple of minutes to load, the first time it is used.
 ## DXA Outputs
-The objective of the DXA Data Xtraction Assistant is to automate conversion for DXA output with “.xps” format into “.csv” files.
+The objective of the DXA Data Xtraction Assistant is to automate conversion for DXA output with “.xps” or ".pdf" format into “.csv” files.
 Input files should be named as following:
 (Patient ID)\_(Number of Visit)\_(Scan Type).xps
 * Patient ID: used to index patients, which must be unique and identical for each patient, and composed of only letters and numbers.
 There is no length limit.
 * Number of Visit: a number which denotes the ith visit of a patient.
 This must be a number but there is no length limit for this number.